For no one ever hates his own flesh… (Eph. 5:29)

 In 1 Corinthians 12, Paul broadens the scope of such “self-love” beyond the marriage relationship to that among members of the church body, which is one body in Christ, and thus the welfare each part must be the concern of all, since “if one member suffers, all suffer together; if one member is honoured, all rejoice together” (v.26).
 Again, the suffering and rejoicing together is not simply something we ought to do as those who ought to think of ourselves as one body.
 Instead, Paul states it as a matter of fact.
 You have been eternally bound together by the Spirit into the one body Christ whether you like it or not and, as such, your own well-being is tied to that of every other member of this body.
 Your love and care for any one part, especially the weaker parts, will serve to the good of the whole and thus also the good of yourself.
 And conversely, your neglect or, worse, animosity towards another will compromise the health of the whole, also to your own detriment.

-There is much more to be explored in this theology of the “body”, but I trust the point has been made clearly that loving your neighbour as yourself is not about measuring your love to others to the standard that you love yourself, but understanding that there is really no competition, that the best way to love yourself is to love your neighbour, that true love seeks not its own and is by its very nature self-giving, and yet through giving, does not lose but gains.
-Agree with the radical interpretation or not, my hope for this article is that you will think more deeply about loving your neighbour as yourself, and then go and do so in a radical way.
+There is much more to be explored in this theology of the “body”, but I trust the point has been made clearly that loving your neighbour as yourself is not about measuring your love to others to the standard that you love yourself, but understanding that there is really no competition, that the best way to love yourself is to love your neighbour, that true love seeks not its own and is by its very nature self-giving, and yet by this free and generous giving of itself, does not lose but gains.
+Agree with the radical interpretation or not, my hope for this article is that you will think more deeply about loving your neighbour as yourself, and then go and do so in a radical, Christlike way.